radityankn/voidwalkers-scandff-gf180mcu/README.md

 ## Getting Started: Team Environment Setup

-### GitHub Collaborative Team Workflow (WIP)
+### GitHub Collaborative Team Workflow
-- team leader create the main project repo with template. (step 1)
-- each team member clones the repo
-- each team member starts their own feature branch ("feat-ota", "feat-ldo", "feat-padframe", etc.)
-- **NOBODY** should develop on main.
-Only merge clean pull request.
-- don't be shy and commit often! (even when things are not completely working)
+For the detailed branching and pull-request process see **[docs/team_workflow.md](docs/team_workflow.md)**.

+In brief:
+- The **team leader** creates the repository from this template and adds teammates as collaborators.
-- when the feature branches are ready, create a pull request (PR)
+- Every contributor works on a dedicated feature branch and opens a pull request for review before merging into `main`.
-- review the PR with the team, after which team leader merge the branch.
-- create branch -> develop -> pull request -> merge and delete branch -> (repeat)

 ### Step 1: Create Your Project Repository